oldwired/mqtt-slack-toolbot/readme.md

 ## Limitations

-At the moment all messages of all Slack channel the bot is a member of get streamed to "topic4channel"
+At the moment all messages of all Slack channel the bot is a member of get streamed to "topic4channel", including "direct" messages

+## TODO

+* Filter Channel (see Limitations)
+* Support for direct messages
+1. pipe them to topic
+1. reply from topic (how?)
+* Optimize resolving of usernames